-Don't hang wet clothes on radiators to dry – use a clothes horse instead.
+Don't hang wet clothes on radiators to dry – use a clothes horse instead - or hang them outside if you can.
 If you need to use a tumble dryer, wring out or spin dry your clothes before putting them in.

 Tumble drying uses a lot of energy, especially if your dryer is inefficient.
 One load in a C-rated electric tumble dryer costs around 49p, compared with around just 14p per load in an A-rated heat-pump dryer.
 Gas and heat-pump tumble dryers cost less to run, but they are expensive to buy.